cabreraam/dibs_opencl/README.md

 Issues and pull requests are welcome!
 The current maintainers of this project are listed below.

-Anthony Cabrera and Roger Chamberlain
+Anthony Cabrera and Roger Chamberlain<br />
-Department of Computer Science and Engineering
+Department of Computer Science and Engineering<br />
-James McKelvey School of Engineering {firstinitiallastname, firstname} at wustl dot edu
+James McKelvey School of Engineering<br />
+{firstinitiallastname, firstname} at wustl dot edu<br />